Home » Recipe Index » Quick and Easy » Best Chicken Shrimp Wontons

 Photos of preparing the minced garlic and mixing all ingredients in a bowl.

-Photos showing how to fold the shrimp wontons.
+Photos showing how to fold the wontons.

 Photos of boiling the wontons and deep-frying the wontons.